Meet the Board: Dylan Hixon

 What inspires you about the planetary sunshade project?

 I’ve spent a lot of time thinking about sustainability.
-There are three things that became clear to me.
-We need to 1) decarbonize the economy 2) remove carbon from the atmosphere and 3) geoengineer to shave off peak temperature rise.
+There are three things that it became clear to me we need to do.
+1) decarbonize the economy 2) remove excess carbon from the atmosphere and 3) geoengineer to shave off peak temperature rise while we do the first 2 things.
 I’m of the mind that 1 & 2 will take 100 years.
-While the 3rd one feels forbidden.
-The planetary sunshade is a way to buy ourselves time.
+The 3rd one feels forbidden, but the planetary sunshade is a way to buy ourselves time to solve the problem permanently.

 How do you approach the challenge of translating a concept often found in science fiction into a scientifically and politically feasible initiative?

-The good news is the sunshade doesn’t need any new inventions to exist.
-We just need to scale.
-There are 3 areas I see to the project
+The good news is the sunshade doesn’t need any new breakthrough inventions to exist.
+Just amazing engineering.
+There are 3 areas I see for the project

-Technical feasibility - show this project is possible within some cost band
+Technical feasibility - show that this project is possible within some cost band

-Governance - this aspect will be complex to manage but make it clear to governments that this is a legitimate way of helping the planet
+Governance - this aspect will be complex to manage but it needs to be made clear to governments that this is a legitimate way of addressing catastrophic climate change.

-Public opinion - imaginations need to be stimulated properly.
+Public opinion - imaginations need to be stimulated.
 The world has taken on massive projects in the past.
-Humanity is responsible for some amazing large tasks over time - the great wall, the pyramids, the suez canal.
+Humanity is responsible for some amazing endeavors over time - the great wall, the pyramids, the Panama canal, the Interstate Highway System.
 Collective action around a collective vision makes this all possible.

 How has your professional journey helped prepare you to be a board member?

-I majored in engineering at a liberal art school before going to Caltech for my masters in mechanical and aerospace engineering.
-I actually started out as a physics major but once I got to quantum physics I switched to engineering.
+I majored in engineering at a liberal art university before going to Caltech for my masters in mechanical and aerospace engineering.
+I actually started out as a physics major but once I got to quantum physics I switched to engineering because I couldn’t connect it to the real world anymore.
 I think my liberal arts undergrad helped prepare me for the diverse skills needed for this project.

 I was drafted to run my family office and part of my motivation was to use that experience to stand up a deep tech venture fund - called Arden Road.
-Arden Road’s thesis is we are entering a period of hardware revolution the same way the internet changed the intellectual age.
+Arden Road’s thesis is that we are entering a period of hardware revolution that will change the physical world in the same way the internet changed the information age.
 I actually came to the Sunshade Foundation through my interest and then investment in Ethos Space.

-My theory with Ethos was of the belief that because we live in a deep gravity well here on earth, we will need space based resources to scale space.
-Space resources are bound to get very interesting, we’re already seeing asteroid mining missions.
-I think silicon on the moon will eventually become essential.
+My theory with Ethos was that because we live in a deep gravity well here on earth, we will need space based resources to scale space.
+Space resources are bound to get very interesting, we’re already seeing attempted asteroid mining missions.
+The Moon’s resources: water for rocket propellant, aluminum for structures, and silicon for solar panels will eventually become essential.

 What values do you want to bring to the board of the sunshade foundation?

-Like I mentioned before, a multidisciplinary education is helpful as this project isn’t just a science endeavor.
-It requires a well rounded approach to navigate the social and governance challenges of this project.
-I also know a lot of the companies and technologies required to make the sunshade happen.
+As I said before, a multidisciplinary education is helpful as this project isn’t just a science endeavor.
+It requires a well rounded approach to navigate the social, economic, and political challenges of this project.
+I’m also familiar with a lot of the companies developing the technologies required to make the sunshade happen.

 Charting a course to Mars in a 1954 - illustration by Rolf Klep